knu2xs/py-notify/README.md

   "aws_sns": {
     "aws_access_key_id": "GIBBERISHACCESSKEY",
     "aws_secret_access_key": "EVENMOREGIBBERISHSECRETACCESSKEY"
+  },
+  "bitly": {
+    "login": "o_sweet05login",
+    "api_key": "R_g1bb3r1shg1bb3r1shg1bb3r1sh"
   }
 }
 ```

 ## Included Packages

-Three packages, `boto3`, `botocore`, and `jmespath` are included as part of this repository.
+Three packages, `boto3`, `botocore`, `jmespath`, and bitly_api are included as part of this repository.
 If these are installed on your system using a package manager, you do not need them in this directory.
-They are included for the sake of simplicity of use.
+They are dependencies included for the sake of simplicity of use.